asrusajol/kubernetes/kubernetes-cluster-configuration.md

 ```

-Method1: Initialize the Kubernetes cluster (Docker Engine as Container Runtime)
+Initialize the Kubernetes cluster (If Method1 is Used)
 -------------------------------------------------------------------------------
 Create a file named kubeadm-config.yaml:
 ```